 New Articulation Agreements

-pThe Articulation Officer;
+The process includes:

 Researches the institution’s background, including the type and status of its accreditation (VCCCD will only accept proposals from Regionally Accredited Institutions), its educational philosophy, and the pros and cons of an articulation agreement.

 Meets with his or her counterparts at the District Colleges to review the research and seek unanimity for or against creating articulation with the subject institution.